Proposed Int. No. 852-A

 1. For purposes of this subchapter, "car wash" does not include:

 i.
-Any business entity that is engaged in selling, leasing, renting or repairing motor vehicles and that conducts car washing and polishing ancillary to its primary business of selling, leasing, renting or repairing vehicles;
+Any business entity that is engaged in selling, leasing, renting or repairing motor vehicles and that conducts car washing and polishing ancillary to its primary business of selling, leasing, renting or repairing vehicles; or

 ii.
 Any charitable, service, sports, veteran, or youth association, club or group that conducts car washing and polishing on an intermittent basis to raise funds for charitable, educational, or religious purposes.